sharazghouri/woo-variation-swatches/README.txt

 Yes, it supports any kinds of product quick view.

+= Does it work on multisite? =

+Yes, it is.

 = How to use it on ajax load more? =

 Just call this javascript function on ajax load event `$('.variations_form').wc_variation_form()`.
 And your are ready to go.